Isle of Wight Guru

 The Victorians were clearly keen on defending the Isle of Wight from invasion, and probably didn't imagine that one day their battery near Yarmouth would be turned into a country park.
 Nor did they expect it to become home to a planetarium.
 The larger barracks were demolished in the 1960s but there's still plenty of the original building to see.

-Read the blog about our visit.
+Read the blog about one of our visits.

 17. Isle of Wight Piers in Yarmouth, Ryde, Sandown and Totland Bay (mostly free)